lavary/laravel-menu/README.md

 ## HTML attributes

-Since all menu items would be rendered as html entities like list items or divs, you can define as many properties as you need for each menu item:
+Since all menu items would be rendered as HTML entities like list items or divs, you can define as many properties as you need for each menu item:

 ```php